-They are a fantastic way of earning while you learn, with the current National Minimum Wage rate for apprentices set at £3.90 an hour.
-This applies to all 16 to 18 year old apprentices, and all those aged 19 or over in the first year of their apprenticeship.
+They are a fantastic way of earning while you learn, with the current National Minimum Wage rate for apprentices set at £5.28 an hour.
+This applies to all apprentices under the age of 18, rising to £10.42 for those aged 23 or over.

 For all other apprentices, the National Minimum Wage appropriate to their age applies, and the wage rate is paid for both time spent on the job and in training.